gabriel2m/gabriel2m/README.md

 <h1 align="center">Hello there 👋 Gabriel here</h1>

-### I'm a Brazilian Web Developer!
+### I'm a Brazilian Developer!

-🔭 Seeking to be the best deleloper that I can
+🔭 Seeking to be the best that I can

 ##